Have Any Questions?

 There are many recommend ways to prepare for this exam.
 A lot of sites will be sponsored to incorrectly and selfishly recommend certain books or expensive courses to prepare.
 A general rule of thumb is that it will be examined at an A-level standard (British schooling system).
 This goes for all sections including the logical reasoning.
 Unfortunately the only way to prepare for the general knowledge portion is to just learn about interesting things!

-You can take the IMAT at one of 14 Italian universities (public ones) and 17 international centres.
+You can take the IMAT at one of 17 Italian universities (public ones) and at many other international centres, which can vary from year to year.
 If you are taking IMAT in Italy, you must register to take the test at your first-choice.

-There is a distinction between being an EU student, a non-EU student, and a Chinese student.
+There is a distinction between being an EU student, a non-EU student, and a Chinese (Marco Polo programme) student.
 How you register will be completely dependent on your citizenship status.

 Once you have fulfilled all necessary criteria candidates register via the UniversItaly website and book the test through the payment system.